Santa Cruz Atizapán

-Santa Cruz Atizapán is a city and municipality, in Mexico State in Mexico.
-Its name comes from Nahuatl: which translates as "en el agua blanca" or "en la tierra blanca" Translation To English: "in the white water" or "on the white land" The municipality covers an area of 8.42 km^{2}.
+Atizapán Santa Cruz is a city and municipality, in Mexico State in Mexico, Its name comes from Nahuatl: which translates as "en el agua blanca" or "en la tierra blanca" Translation To English: "in the white water" or "on the white land" The municipality covers an area of 8.42 km^{2}.

 As of 2020, the city had a total population of 16,800.

 History

 Atizapán in pre-Hispanic times was known as Tepozoco,"cerro boludo de piedra porosa", the archaeological remains attest to the presence of human settlements with an approximate age of 200,000 years.

 The archaic Otomíes, Matlatzincas and Mazahuas were in the Toluca Valley since Teotihuacan and Toltec times, at least from The Matlatzincas, also called "the grandparents," settled and built the four pyramids of Tepozoco, in Atizapán.

 They were dedicated to fishing, they exploited the tule to make mats and other supplies for their homes; They were expert farmers, they formed chinampas and cornfields, they grew corn, beans, vegetables and squash; They were skilled in the use of the bow and arrow.

 Around the year 640, a group of these Matlatzincas settled on the banks and shores of Atizapán, "in the white water.”

 In 1476 Axayácatl conquered the towns of the Toluca Valley, including Atizapán, which remained within the jurisdiction of Tlacupan or Tacuba and as a tributary of Cuahuacán or Culhuacán.

 Axayacatl moved several Aztec families to Atizapán to assert their dominance and impose their culture and dominate the original groups of Matlatzincas or Otomíes, which is why it is called a town of Mexicans.

 In the second half of July 1521, Hernán Cortés sent Gonzalo de Sandoval and several Otomi chiefs to conquer the towns of the Matlatzinco Valley.
 The towns of the valley were conquered, including Atizapán.

-After the Spanish conquest, Atizapán received a group of Charenses who had been expelled from Michoacán.

 For conquering New Spain, the Spanish crown rewarded him by naming him Marquis of the Valley of Oaxaca, and granted him a large territory of 700 leagues around, which included the towns of the Toluca Valley (including Atizapán).

 On November 19, 1528, Cortés himself appointed Juan Gutiérrez Altamirano as the first governor and corregidor of the State and Marquisate of Toluca with headquarters in Calimaya, granting him the lands of the Toluca valley, from Atizapán to Toluca, and from Atenco to the towns of Tenango.

 Between the years 1530 and 1536, Atizapán was Commandery of the Gutiérrez Altamirano family, of Cristóbal Cisneros and Alonso de Ávila, temporarily recovered by Hernán Cortés, returning it again to the Altamirano family.

 In 1542, Brother Andrés de Castro assigned the name of Santa Cruz Atizapán, and left the town as its patron saint the symbol of the Lorraine or Patriarchal Cross.

 In 1552, Mr. Gutiérrez Altamirano, husband of Juana Cortés, cousin of the conqueror, built the enormous Atenco hacienda, which was the first cattle ranch in Latin America, which was within the territory of the municipality; produced fighting bulls.